•

 For people affected by homelessness and poverty, and everyone seeking community and sanctuary

-Every Tuesday between 7:30-9:30am.
+Every Tuesday between 7:30-9:15am.
 Join us for cold or hot breakfast, to read the newspapers or to get to know new people.
-Breakfast on the Steps is coordinated and prepared by Andreas Feller and team, with the help of Robert Kaufeler who comes in to cook hot breakfast once a month.
+Breakfast on the Steps is coordinated and prepared by Amanda Camenisch and team, with the help of Robert Kaufeler who comes in to cook hot breakfast once a month.

 As well as receiving nourishment, the Swiss Church is a place of calm and serenity that is in stark contrast to many homeless and community outreach day-centres.